pavitranew/session-4/readme.md

 }
 ```

-Replace all the html, leaving the form in place.
+Replace all the html in `./index.html` with the html in `./app/index.html` leaving the form in place.

 ## Integration

+Let's try to implement one of our routes.

 ```js
 app.get('/#watchlist', function(req, res) {